-Please identify and describe any requirement of the regulatory change that is more restrictive than applicable federal requirements.
+Identify and describe any requirement of the regulatory change which is more restrictive than applicable federal requirements.
 Include a specific citation for each applicable federal requirement, and a rationale for the need for the more restrictive requirements.
 If there are no applicable federal requirements, or no requirements that exceed applicable federal requirements, include a specific statement to that effect.